dings-things/blog/content/posts/schema-registry/index.md

     image: img/kafka.png
     relative: true
 comments: true
-comments: People often underestimate the importance of documenting schemas before starting to code, especially when working with stream processing.
+description: People often underestimate the importance of documenting schemas before starting to code, especially when working with stream processing.
 In this post, I’ll explain why using a schema registry is essential and why designing schemas upfront is crucial before diving into coding.
 ---

 # 들어가기에 앞서...